vimalmenon/Learn-AZ-900/questions/README.md

 - Azure Files is an example of IaaS?
 - [x] No (it is PaaS)
 ---
--What two types of DDoS protection services does Azure provide?
+- What two types of DDoS protection services does Azure provide?
 Select two.
 - [x] DDoS Network Protection
 - [x] DDoS IP Protection
 ---